Updated July 10, 2023

 - It is based on published data, making it more accurate and reliable.

-- It removes variable which is not relevant such as Depreciation, Interest expenses, etc.
+- Removes variable which is not relevant such as Depreciation, Interest expenses, etc.

 Some of the disadvantages are given below: